 Skip to main content

-Slack Agent
+Slack Custom Agent

 Navigate to https://api.slack.com/apps/ and create the Slack app from a manifest in the Slack console.
-This is the recommended and supported setup path for Slack Agent.
+This is the recommended and supported setup path for Slack Custom Agent.

 1. Open the Slack Apps console and click Create New App.